deephaven/benchmark/docs/heap/gc-heap.md

 ### Filter GC Handling

-- G1: region fragmentation + mixed GC strategy leaves garbage in uncollected old-gen regions + evacuation headroom.
+- G1 (21G Xmx): region fragmentation + mixed GC strategy leaves garbage in uncollected old-gen regions + evacuation headroom.
 It can't reclaim memory fast enough without massive overhead.
-- Shenandoah: concurrent compaction but still has region overhead and forwarding pointers.
+- Shenandoah (15G Xmx): concurrent compaction but still has region overhead and forwarding pointers.
-- Parallel: STW full compaction leaves zero fragmentation.
+- Parallel (4G Xmx): STW full compaction leaves zero fragmentation.
 Very efficient.
-- ZGC: concurrent compaction with colored pointers, immediate memory reuse.
+- ZGC (2G Xmx): concurrent compaction with colored pointers, immediate memory reuse.
 Almost no overhead.

 ### Filter Results

 ![Filter Memory Usage](./filter-heap.png)

 - Throughput (op_rate): G1 wins when it has enough heap
-  - G1 at 32M rows/sec is ~60% faster than ZGC at 20M.
+  - G1 at 32M is ~60% faster than ZGC at 20M.
 This is the classic G1 tradeoff if you give it enough memory, it's fast.
 But "enough" is 10x more than ZGC for this workload.
 - RSS gain: ZGC grows the most
   - ZGC's 54% rss_gain vs G1's 10.5% is likely ZGC's multi-mapped colored pointer overhead.
 At 2GB heap → 3.1GB RSS, that's ~50% native/mapping overhead.
 G1's RSS is only 10% over heap because its overhead is inside the heap (wasted regions), not outside.
 - Incremental (ticking) behavior
   - inc_rss_diff — all negative (~3-4 GB less RSS for ticking).
-Makes sense — ticking processes data incrementally, avoids the spike of materializing the full static table at once.
+Consistent with ticking data processed incrementally, which avoids the spike of materializing the full static table at once.
   - inc_rate_diff — G1 (+85%) and Shenandoah (+73%) are much faster ticking than static.
 This suggests their static runs are hitting severe GC pressure (full GCs, long pauses) that tanks throughput.
 Ticking avoids the memory spike, so they perform better.
 Parallel and ZGC show negligible difference because they're not memory-stressed.

 ### Bottom Line for Filters